 Marla, a faculty member at ACC, writes a text that she wishes to use in her biology courses.

 Can she make that decision to use her own text?

-No. Since Marla has a financial interest in that decision, she must complete online the disclosure found on the Mandatory Training and Disclosures web site and let someone else (like the department chair or a dean) make that decision.
-(ARS Section 38-503-B) Additionally, with MCCCD, the Vice President for Academic Affairs should approve instances in which a faculty member uses his or her own text.
+No. Since Marla has a financial interest in that decision, she must complete online the disclosure found in the Employee Learn Center and let someone else (like the department chair or a dean) make that decision.
+(ARS §38-503-B) Additionally, with MCCCD, the Vice President for Academic Affairs should approve instances in which a faculty member uses his or her own text.

 Henry is on the faculty of one of ACC's colleges.
 He writes books on academic matters and has a contract with Bozo Publishers, Inc., to publish those books.
 Bozo has offered to pay Henry a small fee monthly to alert his students to texts and other books that Bozo publishes.